cph/desktop-procedures/planning_releases.md

  1. Our access to information about our customers
  2. Our ability to change plans in response to new information
- 3. The visibility of our plans
+ 3. The visibility of our plans and transparency of our planning

-(The process is also designed for _late-binding:_ for making decisions "at the last responsible moment" as Mary Poppendieck puts it.)

 #### Procedures